James Ingram, Grammy-winning R&B singer, dead at 66

-NEW YORK — James Ingram, the Grammy-winning singer who launched multiple hits on the R&B and pop charts and earned two Oscar nominations for his songwriting, has died.
+NEW YORK — James Ingram, the Grammy-winning singer who launched multiple hits on the R&B and pop charts and earned two Oscar nominations for his songwriting, has died, according to a close associate.
 He was 66.

 Debbie Allen, an actress-choreographer and frequent collaborator with Ingram, announced his death on Twitter on Tuesday.
 Attempts by The Associated Press to confirm his death with Ingram’s family or representatives have been unsuccessful.